 Unfortunately, this resource is depleted rather quickly by modern culture.
 According to De Young, “the simple activity of walking in natural settings, particularly walking mindfully, may be all that is needed for restoration [of mental vitality]”.

-Walking can also have a general restorative effect, according to a 2010 study.
+Walking can also have a restorative effect, according to a 2010 study.
 The researchers compared people with good and poor mental health, and the effect of walking in either rural or urban settings on people’s mood and personal project planning.
 They found that both urban and rural walks benefited people with poor mental health more, improving their mood and reflection on personal project planning.

 Another mental benefit of walking: it's great for problem-solving